 Frequently Asked Questions

-Plain answers about Texas electricity choice — PowerToChoose, EFLs, gimmick plans, ERCOT, TDUs, and how to actually pick a plan.
+Plain answers about Texas electricity choice — PowerToChoose, EFLs, conditional-rate plans, ERCOT, TDUs, and how to actually pick a plan.

 What is PowerToChoose?